TheDarkMandalorian/Space-Scanner/README.md

 ```

 #### Setting up AI
 AI is implemented as a headless client, utilizing same API the graphics client does.
 That means it has to be triggered every turn to connect to the server and issue new commands based on current situation.
 Also ```./outerspace.py``` script provides two ways of running an AI.
-In this guide only ```ai-pool``` is interesting for us, as it goes through all AI players currently active in the game.
+In this guide only ```ai-pool``` is interesting for us, as it goes through all AI players currently active in the software.
 Also running this on remote machine would be a bit tricky, as it consumes data dump in the server config directory.

 ```
 python2 ./outerspace.py ai-pool